UMSATS/ground-tracking-tsat5/README.md

 - [https](https://nodejs.org/api/https.html) (Node.js https api)
 - The data used in this software is from the [N2YO API](https://www.n2yo.com/api/)
 # About UMSATS
-UMSATS is a student driven group that works to build 3U nanosatellites to compete in the Canadian Satellite Design Challenge (CSDC).
+UMSATS is a University of Manitoba student group that works to design and build 3U nanosatellites to compete in the Canadian Satellite Design Challenge (CSDC).
 Our website can be found here: http://www.umsats.ca/